Robot1que/book/azure/az-204/08-cosmos-db.md

 - spreads RU consumption and data storage evenly acress all logical partitions.

 If property that can be used as a partition key does not exist in data, then a **synthetic partition key** can be created.

+## Programming with Cosmos DB

+All code for Cosmos DB server-side is written in JavaScript.

+There are:
+- stored procedures,
+- pre-triggers,
+- post-triggers,
+- used-defined functions (UDFs).

+All input data comes as a string.